FSPNET/CDN/Privacy-Policy.md

 ## Disclosure Of Data

 ### Disclosure for Law Enforcement
-Under certain circumstances, DawoEA may be required to disclose your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).
+Under certain circumstances, FSP Network may be required to disclose your Personal Data if required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).

 ### Legal Requirements
-DawoEA may disclose your Personal Data in the good faith belief that such action is necessary to:
+FSP Network may disclose your Personal Data in the good faith belief that such action is necessary to:

  - To comply with a legal obligation
- - To protect and defend the rights or property of DawoEA
+ - To protect and defend the rights or property of FSP Network
  - To prevent or investigate possible wrongdoing in connection with the Service
  - To protect the personal safety of users of the Service or the public
  - To protect against legal liability